 Please cite the reference “Li, P., Zhang, F., Yu, A., & Zhao, X. (2020).
 Language History Questionnaire (LHQ3): An enhanced tool for assessing multilingual experience.
 Bilingualism: Language and Cognition, 23(5), 938-944.” in any publications that report data based on LHQ 3.0.

-If you need the questionnaires in PDF version, please download them from Appendix.
+If you need the questionnaires in multiple languages and PDF format, please download them from LHQ3 in multiple languages (PDF).